bbauska/zombiePolitics/README.md

 research that is now being used to understand and influence how people respond to diverse sales and political pitches.
-Nor does it explain why there is not a huge pub­ lic outcry over the emergence of a field such as neuromarketing, designed by politi­ cians and corporations who are “using MRIS, EEGS, and other brain-scan and medical technology to craft irresistible media messages designed to shift buying habits, political beliefs and voting patterns.”15 Nor does it explain the politics or the lack of public resistance to food industries using the new media to market junk food to children.
+Nor does it explain why there is not a huge pub­ lic outcry over the emergence of a field such as neuromarketing, designed by politi­ cians and corporations who are "using MRIS, EEGS, and other brain-scan and medical technology to craft irresistible media messages designed to shift buying habits, political beliefs and voting patterns."15 Nor does it explain the politics or the lack of public resistance to food industries using the new media to market junk food to children.
 Zombie politics loves to depoliticize any vestige of individual agency and will.
 How else to explain a story by Ne-w York Times writer Nicholas D. Kristo£ that legitimates the notion that political judgments are primarily the result of how our brains are hard wired.
-This is the ultimate expression of anti-politics in which matters of agency are now removed from any sense of responsibility, relegated to the brave new world of genetic determinism.
+This is the ultimate expression of anti-politics in which matters of agency are now removed from any sense of responsibility, relegated to the brave new world of genetic determinism.</p>

-Under such circmnstances, memory is lost; history is erased; knowledge becomes militarized, and education becomes more of a tool of domination than of empow­ erment.
+<p>Under such circmnstances, memory is lost; history is erased; knowledge becomes
+militarized, and education becomes more of a tool of domination than of empow­ erment.
 One result is not merely a collective ignorance over the meaning, nature, and possibilities of politics but a disdain for democracy itselfthat provides the con­